 I’m not sure what it is, but I simply can’t resist conveniences like Bob’s Red Mill Gluten Free Oatmeal Cups.
 They’re perfectly portioned, portable, and so darn cute.
 The size doesn’t make them viable for long-term travel, but for short trips, or just having an easy breakfast at your desk, they are great.

 This is your basic bowl of sugar-free, whole grain oats, spiked with chia seeds, flax seeds and a good pinch of sea salt.
-The picture above shows you just how generous Bob is with the add-ins, too.
+The picture below shows you just how generous Bob is with the add-ins, too.
 The flax seeds do soften and can be chewed, while the chia seeds add their unique texture once hot water is added.
 It’s simple, but quick, perfectly portioned, and the flavor I’d be most likely to stock at home.
 With my full pantry and spice rack at the ready, I can spike it with whatever goodness I’m craving.